Main content start

 Om Patel (he/him) is a junior from Melbourne, FL, studying Biology with a concentration in Cellular, Molecular, and Organismal Biology.
 He is passionate about cardiovascular research and is currently a member of the Cheng Lab, where he studies the cellular mechanisms of tobacco-induced abdominal aortic aneurysms.
 He has previously worked in clinical research at the U.S. Veterans Affairs and the Stanford Pain Lab.
 Outside of research and classes, he serves as vice president of the Stanford Global Health Student Council, editor for the Stanford Undergraduate Research Journal, and a core member of the South Asian Society.
 Om aspires to be a physician and researcher to advance global health literacy and accessibility.
 In his free time, he enjoys reading, volunteering, and trying new foods.
 Om is excited to join the BioBridge team this year and help students explore Biology!

-Maya Xu (she/her) is a senior from the Bay Area studying biology with a concentration in Ecology, Evolution and the Environment.
-She is passionate about conservation biology and is a member of the Dirzo lab, completing her senior honors thesis on the impact of toxicants on raptors of the North American west coast.
-She will coteach BIO 121/221 (Ornithology) for the second time in Spring of 2025 and previously worked as a research assistant in the Daily lab.
-Outside of class, Maya is a docent and bird transect leader at Jasper Ridge Biological Preserve ('Ootchamin 'Ooyakma) (the best place in the world!), an extractor trainee with the San Francisco Bay Bird Observatory (SFBBO), a financial officer and avid birder with the Stanford Birdwatching Club, and sings in the Stanford Chamber Chorale.
+Maya Xu (she/her) is a coterminal masters student from the Bay Area studying biology with a concentration in Ecology, Evolution and the Environment.
+She is passionate about conservation biology and is a member of the Dirzo lab, focusing her work on ecotoxicology (her senior thesis focused on heavy metal impacts on Pacific Coast raptors), bioacoustics and pretty much all things related to birds.
+She will coteach BIO 121/221 (Ornithology) for the third time in Spring of 2025 and previously worked as a research assistant in the Daily lab.
+Outside of class, Maya is a docent and former bird transect leader at Jasper Ridge Biological Preserve ('Ootchamin 'Ooyakma) (the best place in the world!), an extractor with the San Francisco Bay Bird Observatory (SFBBO), president of the Stanford Birdwatching Club and Stanford Chamber Chorale.
 She also loves wildlife photography, reading fantasy novels, and playing or watching tennis in her free time.
-Maya can't wait for her second year working with the BioBridge team and building a community of biology undergrads!
+Maya can't wait for her third year working with the BioBridge team and building a community of biology undergrads!